 ARTICLE I - RECOGNITION AND SCOPE OF AGREEMENT

 1. The terms of this Agreement refer to pipeline distribution construction work.
-Except as assigned by the Employer, this Agreement does not cover the repair, service or maintenance work of its equipment, nor any resurfacing of roadways, sidewalks, driveways, curbs or similar appurtenances that may be involved in connection with pipeline distribution construction work.
+This Agreement does not cover the repair, service or maintenance work of its equipment If the work covered by this Agreement exceeds the normal capability of the Employer, the Employer is permitted to source the work to an outside vendor.

 "Pipeline distribution construction work" is defined as the construction, installation and reconditioning of gas distribution pipelines transporting gas within cities, towns, subdivisions, suburban areas or within legal easements secured by a utility for the purpose of containing piping, meters or any gas appurtenances which would be considered a part of the distribution system that is odorized inside the city gates.